Last updated on February 6, 2026

 Fierce Guardianship | Illustration by Randy Vargas

-Commander is the latest format to get the Masters treatment, with Commander Masters reprinting several staple cards for the game’s most popular format.
-Some of the most notable are spells that only have only had a single previous printing in a full set, like Grand Abolisher and Spellseeker.
+Commander is one of the latest formats for Masters treatment, and I love that Commander Masters reprinted several staple cards for the game’s most popular format.
+Some of the most notable are reprints in any Commander product are the ones that only have a single previous printing in a full set, like Spellseeker and Duskmourn Commander‘s Simic serpent, Aesi, Tyrant of Gyre Strait.

-Perhaps the most notable cards to finally see their first reprint are the free commander spells from the Ikoria Commander decks in 2020, with the cycle not only getting some sweet alternate arts but also their first foil printing for players who really want to bling out their decks.
+Perhaps the biggest cards to see their first reprint are the free commander spells from the Ikoria Commander decks in 2020.
+The cycle not only got some sweet alternate art but also their first foil printing for players who really want to bling out their decks.

-But what makes this cycle so coveted, and which of the five spells is the best?
-That’s what we’re looking at today!
+But what makes this cycle of spells so coveted, and which of the five spells is the best?
+That’s what we look at today!

 What Are the Commander 2020 Free Spells?